scribe-security/docs/docs/CLI/valint/docs/attestations.md

 ## Custom configuration
-Edit your main configuration, add the following subsection. \
+Edit your main configuration, add the following subsection. <br />
 For full configuration details see [configuration-format](#configuration-format).

 Usage: